orbitalchicken/Roadmap/Postponed.md

         menu: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet...
         menu: When creating a new menu item the icon does not appear.
 It is ok in the menu editor.
         sound: align close/raise buttons to the right
+        show-desktop: add the ability to DND to desktop by hovering with a file on the applet.

     other:
         screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png)